-My name is Sarah Catherine, and I am happy to meet you.
-I decided to pursue a career in counseling as a way to support others with connecting their own dots, and to identify what is most important and how to cultivate and nourish it.
-I think that most of our challenges arise from skills we developed that no longer serve us, and that taking thoughtful time to explore and modify them can facilitate profound healing and growth.
+My name is Sarah Catherine, and I am happy you’re here.
+My work as a counselor is a way to support others with connecting their own dots, to identify what feels most important, and to figure out how to cultivate and nourish those values.
+Most of our challenges arise from skills we developed that no longer serve us or that we have simply outgrown, and taking thoughtful time to explore and modify these skills can facilitate profound changes.

 I obtained my Master’s in Clinical Mental Health Counseling in 2018 from Northern Vermont University, and I have been working in mental health and social justice for the last 6 years in Vermont, Los Angeles, and here in Eugene.
 I also have backgrounds in photojournalism, studio and fine art, and am a published writer.
 I have additional degrees in anthropology, sociology, and art, and am internationally certified to teach English as a foreign language.
 I have lived in the US, several countries in Western Europe, and Mexico, and completed portions of my graduate studies in Nicaragua, Ireland, and Russia.
 As such, pluralism and multiculturalism are built into all of my theory and methodologies.

-I am formally and comprehensively trained in Dialectical Behavior Therapy (DBT), art therapy and facilitation, and am designated as a Certified Trauma Professional with intensive training in complex trauma/PTSD.
-I have also spent several years doing concentrated work with folks with dual diagnoses of intellectual and/or developmental disabilities and mental health disorders.
-Based on the treatment plan that we devise together, we will decide how to best support you toward your goals.
-I tend to use a lot of psycho-education and skill building in my work, as they are practical and empowering, and I employ postmodern and existential theories and methods that pull from biology, sociology, and psychology.
+I am formally and comprehensively trained in Dialectical Behavior Therapy (DBT), EMDR, and art therapy and facilitation, and am designated as a Certified Trauma Professional with intensive training in complex trauma/PTSD, and personality disorders.
+I have also spent several years doing concentrated work with folx with dual diagnoses of intellectual and/or developmental disabilities and mental health disorders.
+Based on the treatment plan that you and I devise together, we will decide how to best support you toward your goals.
+I use psycho-education and skill building in my work, as they are practical and empowering, and I tend towards postmodern and existential theories and methods that pull from biology, sociology, and psychology.
 This allows for a holistic approach that honors each of us as the complex and unique humans we are.
-Humor, authenticity, and sincerity are also indispensable in what I do.
+Humor, authenticity, and sincerity are indispensable in what I do.

 When did you last feel so alive that you let yourself slide across the floor in socks, carefree and tune deaf, belting out your favorite song?
 Maybe it’s been a while, and I bet you miss it.
 Sometimes the criticisms from others– and ourselves– burn us out.
 Perhaps you’re searching for something that will help you find your authentic self again.
 Therapy can help.
 It’s nothing short of a tragedy when life crushes our playful, imaginative inner child.
 Still, time and time again, I have seen people revitalize their zest for life through therapy.
 My people are the ones who were picked on or picked last and are ready to throw themselves wholeheartedly into the healing process to create a life worth LIVING!